Viktor Yushchenko: 2010 presidential election

-In the second round of Ukraine's presidential election, Yushchenko did not support either of the candidates, Victor Yanukovych or Yulia Tymoshenko.
+In the second round of Ukraine's presidential election, Yushchenko did not support either of the candidates, Yanukovych or Tymoshenko.

 Yushchenko attributed his low popularity ratings to his adherence to his principles.
 "Ukraine is a European democratic country", Yushchenko said at the polling station.
 "It is a free nation and free people."
-In the following days, he said that "Ukraine doesn’t have a decent choice" for his replacement.
+In the following days, he said that "Ukraine doesn't have a decent choice" for his replacement.
 "Both candidates are alienated from national, European, and democratic values.
-I don’t see a principal difference between them."
+I don't see a principal difference between them."
 However, his low approval ratings may also be attributable to his tacit support for his former adversary Yanukovych between rounds one and two.
 Yushchenko removed the Kharkiv and Dniproptrovsk governors, who had expressed support for Tymoshenko and had refused to provide administrative resources for Yanukovych's campaign.

-Yushchenko didn't attend the inauguration ceremony of President Yanukovych.
+Yushchenko did not attend the inauguration ceremony of Yanukovych.

 On 10 March 2010, Yushchenko indicated his future plans would largely depend on Yanukovych's performance.
-A day earlier, Yushchenko's former ally turned rival, Yulia Tymoshenko, took up the mantle as leader of the democratic opposition.
+A day earlier, Yushchenko's former ally turned rival, Tymoshenko, took up the mantle as leader of the democratic opposition.
 But Yushchenko warned that her leadership would end in disaster, noting, "[e]very political force that united with Tymoshenko ended badly."
-On 31 May 2010 Yushchenko stated that Yulia Tymoshenko was his "worst mistake": "The most serious mistake was to give power to her twice".
+On 31 May 2010 Yushchenko stated that Tymoshenko was his "worst mistake": "The most serious mistake was to give power to her twice".

 Later career including 2012 parliamentary elections

-On 18 April 2010, Yushchenko and his wife (along with President Yanukovych and former Prime Minister Tymoshenko) journeyed to Poland to attend the state funeral of President Lech Kaczyński in Kraków.
-Due to the widespread air disruptions in Europe due to the eruptions in Iceland, the Yushchenkos journeyed by car from Kyiv.

-Yushchenko testified against his former ally Yulia Tymoshenko during her trial over a 2009 natural gas treaty she brokered with Russia; a trial he called "a normal judicial process".
+Yushchenko testified against his former ally Tymoshenko during her trial over a 2009 natural gas treaty she brokered with Russia; a trial he called "a normal judicial process".
 Yushchenko's view differed from that of the European Union's (EU) foreign policy chief Catherine Ashton, who said in a statement the Tymoshenko verdict showed justice was being applied "selectively in politically motivated prosecutions".

 Late September 2011 Yushchenko stated he intended to run for parliament on an Our Ukraine party ticket at the 2012 Ukrainian parliamentary elections.
 Mid-February 2012 Yushchenko stated he was ready to take part in this election on a list of the united opposition, but not in a majority constituency.
 In these election Yushchenko headed the election list of Our Ukraine; the party won 1.11% of the national votes and no constituencies and thus failed to win parliamentary representation.

 In February 2013 Yushchenko intended to be a candidate during the next presidential election (at the time scheduled to be in 2015).